Analysts turn bullish on Petrobras as new policies become clearer

 By Gabriel Araujo

-SAO PAULO, June 21 (Reuters) - Analysts at major global banks have been upgrading their share price expectations for Brazil's state-run oil firm Petrobras PETR4.SA as they evaluate that the policies of the new leftist government are not as unfriendly to investors as some had feared.
+SAO PAULO, June 21 (Reuters) - Analysts at major global banks have been upgrading their share price expectations for Brazil's state-run oil firm Petrobras PETR4.SA as they evaluate that the new leftist government's policies are not as unfriendly to investors as some had feared.

-Shares in the company have climbed almost 50% so far this year to historic highs, closing on Tuesday at 30.57 reais, but sell-side analysts still say the rally has room to go, placing price targets as high as 41 reais per share.
+Shares in the company have climbed more than 50% so far this year to historic highs, including a jump of 3.3% to 31.59 reais on Wednesday, but sell-side analysts still say the rally has room to go, placing price targets as high as 41 reais per share.

 Santander and Goldman Sachs were the latest to upgrade their recommendations on the oil company to "Buy".
 They announced the change late on Tuesday, citing an attractive valuation and limited impacts from recent changes to key company policies.